-We first had the idea of creating a female-only photography competition months ago.
+We first had the idea of creating an underwater photography competition for women months ago.
 But if we are totally honest we had no idea how to do it.
 How do we even create a competition?
 How do we get prizes?
 How do we get people to enter?
 It was enough to allow us to brush the idea under the carpet until all the answers somehow came into our lap.

 But then we thought again.
 We remembered how underrepresented female photographers were, what a tough professional industry it was to get into, and how so many women we knew had amazing photos but just didn’t have the platform to show them off.

 So we worked tirelessly to find out how to hell we could pull off the first ever female underwater photography competition.